Mainframe-Renewal-Project/sear-docs/traits/dataset.md

 nav_order: 5
 ---

-# Data Set Traits
+# Dataset Traits

-The following tables describes the data set segments and traits that are supported for add and alter operations, and returned by extract operations.
+The following tables describes the dataset profile segments and traits that are supported for add and alter operations, and returned by extract operations.
 {: .fs-6 .fw-300 }

 &nbsp;